40net-cloud/fortinet-azure-solutions/FortiGate/SD-WAN/docs/config-sdwan-expressroute.md

   <img src="../images/SDWAN-EX-IPSEC/on-prem-sd-wan-zone.png" alt="inbound flow">
 </p>

-You must configure a default route for the SD-WAN.
+You must configure a route for the SD-WAN.
 The default gateways for each SD-WAN member interface do not need to be defined in the static routes table.
 FortiGate will decide what route or routes are preferred using Equal Cost Multi-Path (ECMP) based on distance and priority.

 <p align="center">
   <img src="../images/SDWAN-EX-IPSEC/on-prem-sd-wan-route.png" alt="inbound flow">